Oberhofen am Thunersee: History

 Traditionally vineyards and wine production were an important part of the local economy and grapes appear on the municipal coat of arms.
 In the 19th century, the vineyards went into decline due to increased supply from other wine growing regions and problems with disease.
 In 1881 there were 18 ha of vineyards, but by 1900 it was only 4 ha and by 1911 there were no vineyards in the municipality.
 Decreasing viticulture and limited farm land led to constant emigration, generally to North America, throughout much of the 19th century.
 In 1936 a few small vineyards were replanted on the sunny terraces above Lake Thun.
 In 2008 there were a total of only 2.88 ha under viticulture in the municipality.

 In 1864 a fire destroyed part of the town, but opened up land for new developments.
 In the following decade the municipality grew into a health spa destination and in 1875 the Logierhaus Moy (Moy Hotel) opened.
 It was followed by several other hotels, resorts and spas over the following decades.
 The Seestrasse, a road along the lake, was completed in 1884 and helped bring tourists to the town.
 The Seestrasse was followed by the Steffisburg-Thun tram in 1913 which made visiting Oberhofen even easier.
 However, the outbreak of World War I devastated the tourist industry.
 In the interwar period, tourism returned slightly but not to the levels that it had seen before the war.
 A new dock was built in the lake for tour boats, but other new construction remained limited.
 Tourism slumped again with the outbreak of World War II and did not recover until 1950.
 Beginning in the 1950 many new vacation homes and a beach promenade were built to bring tourists back to the municipality.
 A regional indoor pool opened in Oberhofen in 1970.
 Today, a number of small businesses operate in the municipality, but about two-thirds of the labor force commutes to jobs in cities like Thun and Bern.

 The castle passed into private hands after 1803 and had several owners in the following years.
-In 1849-52 the Pourtàles family renovated and expanded the castle to its present appearance.
+In 1849-52 the Pourtalès family renovated and expanded the castle to its present appearance.
 In 1940 the American William Maul Measy established the Oberhofen Castle foundation to administer and maintain the castle.
 In 1952 it became a part of the Historical Museum of Bern and two years later they opened a branch in the castle.